javjm2/Example-Python-Test-Framework/README.md

 # Cushon Technical Task Documentation
  ## Project Setup

-This section of the guide will go over the steps required to set up this project and get the tests up and running on your system.
+This guide will go over the steps required to set up this project and get the tests up and running on your system.

 ### Running the tests

 You will want to start off with cloning this repository in your chosen location.
 After that, open up a terminal at that directory.
 Inside that terminal run the following commands:

-1. `python -m venv venv` - This will create your virtual environment
+1. `python -m venv venv` - Create your virtual environment
-2. `pip install -r requirements.txt` - This will install all the project dependencies
+2. `pip install -r requirements.txt` - Install all the project dependencies
-3. `pre-commit install` - This will set up all the git hook scripts
+3. `pre-commit install` - This will set up all the pre commit git hook scripts
-4. `pytest` - This will execute all the tests
+4. `pytest` - Execute all the tests

 ### Running the tests inside a container (optional)
 **Note:** The below steps for running the tests inside a container are not supported on ARM CPUs yet.
 I will explain in the *Known limitation* section at the bottom of this readme as to why.